top of page

 • Do you accept Medicare?

-No. Unfortunately Medicare has not prioritized reimbursement for physical therapy services despite the fact they are crucial for seniors.
-Physical Therapists have not received a reimbursement increase from Medicare since 1990.
-Congress has been unwilling to increase reimbursement despite increasing healthcare provider educational costs, ongoing inflation since the pandemic, and advocacy by the APTA that physical therapists were equally deserving of hazard pay increases as frontline healthcare workers.
-In 2022 Congress voted to cut reimbursement for physical therapy by 6% for services provided by a physical therapist and 15% for services provided by a physical therapist assistant.
+No. Unfortunately, Medicare has not prioritized reimbursement for physical therapy services, despite the fact they are crucial for seniors.
+Physical therapists have not received a reimbursement increase from Medicare since 1990.
+Congress has been unwilling to increase reimbursement, despite increasing healthcare provider educational costs, ongoing inflation since the pandemic, and advocacy by the APTA that physical therapists were equally deserving of hazard pay increases as frontline healthcare workers.
+In 2022, Congress voted to cut reimbursement for physical therapy by 6% for services provided by a physical therapist and 15% for services provided by a physical therapist assistant.
 As a result, we are unable to support accepting Medicare at this time.

 • Can I submit your bills to my insurance for reimbursement?